AntonBankevich/DR/docs/jumbodbg_manual.md

 `-w <int>` (or `--window <int>`)
 The window size to be used for sparse de Bruijn graph construction.
 The default value is 2000.
 Note that all reads of length less than k + w are ignored during graph construction.

-`--compress` Compress all homolopymers in reads.
+`--compress` Compress all homopolimers in reads.

 `--coverage`
 Calculate edge coverage of edges in the constructed de Bruijn graph.